reframejs/reframe/docs/overview.template.md

 If you run all eject commands then you effectively get rid of Reframe.

-> Rreframe doesn't lock you in: You can progressively and fully eject Reframe.
+> Reframe doesn't lock you in: You can progressively and fully eject Reframe.

 <br/>